danphill01/congenial-happiness/README.md

 python manage.py dummy
 ```

-A `user` with an email address of `example@bucketmail.com`
+A `user` with an email address of `user@email.com`
 and password `123456` is created.
 And also `100`
-Buckets and `1000` Bucket Items are created
+series and `1000` events are created
-and items linked to the different Buckets.
+and events linked to the different series.

 ## Running tests
 Before running the application tests, update your env variables